How do I make a reservation? & Do I need to make one?

 No, they aren’t, each Railrider is it’s own individual 4-seat vehicle.

-Sorry, No. We love dogs, but for the safety of your pet and pleasure of all guests we do not allow pets of any kind to ride with you on your Railrider.
+Sorry, No. We love dogs, but for the safety of your pet or service or support animal, and pleasure of all guests we do not allow pets/animals of any kind to ride with you on your Railrider.

 We have 3 road crossings that you will need to stop to make sure it is safe to cross before you proceed.
 Getting on and off of your Railrider it is important to hold on to your seat and mount and dismount carefully as the Railriders are easily moved along the tracks.
 When you return to Camp 1 please dismount slowly, it is common for your equilibrium to be a bit off for a moment after arriving.
 Finally generally walking about the rail road can be hazardous so please be careful when walking near the tracks.

 Our Camp 1 to Shelton Round Trip is 13 miles.
 It takes about two hours on average, depending on the group size.
 We pedal 6-1/2 miles toward Shelton and then we turn around and pedal back to Camp 1.

 You do have two guides on each excursion.
 They will do the turning around for you at our midpoint on the rails.
 We use a special turn table to turn each Railrider around.
 We travel back the same way we came.
 We ask that you please remain on your Railrider during the duration of your trip except when instructed by your guide to get off.

 What do we do at the turn around site?